Kate Graham, PhD

 Senior Fellow, Canada2020

 Kate Graham researches, writes, speaks and teaches about politics in Canada.
 She holds a Doctor of Philosophy (PhD) in Political Science from the University of Western Ontario.
-Kate teaches in the Political Science departments at Western University and Brescia University College, including two courses on women and politics.
+Kate teaches in the Political Science departments at Huron University College and Western University.
 She was an associate producer of the 25% documentary (see: 25percent.ca) about the underrepresentation of women in Canadian politics.

-Kate is an active community member and volunteer and was named one of London’s Top 20 Under 40 in 2015.
-Kate has also dabbled in politics herself, including running in the 2018 Provincial Election in Ontario.
-It was through the experience of knocking on tens of thousands of doors in London North Centre, and hearing many perspectives about then Ontario Premier Kathleen Wynne, that the idea for No Second Chances was born.
+Kate has also dabbled in politics herself, including running in the 2018 Provincial Election in Ontario and for Leader of the Ontario Liberal Party in 2020.
+It was through the experience of knocking on tens of thousands of doors in the 2018 election, and hearing many perspectives about then Ontario Premier Kathleen Wynne, that the idea for No Second Chances was born.

 Aaron Reynolds is a humourist, professional speaker, and the man behind the @EffinBirds and @swear_trek Twitter accounts.
 When he’s not on Twitter, you can find him producing a series of podcasts and at ComicCons dressed as George Lucas.
 He has been a baseball writer, a fine art printer and a mall Santa Claus photographer.
 Aaron was raised in Mississauga, Canada, a suburb where they cut down all the trees and named the streets after them.
 He currently splits his time between Toronto and Ottawa.